Budd Rail Diesel Car: Australia

 In July 1975, when the Commonwealth Railways were succeeded by the Australian National Railways Commission (successively branded as ANR, Australian National and AN), they were withdrawn from service and stored.
 In 1986, however, they were reinstated on the Iron Triangle Limited service from Adelaide to Whyalla and the Silver City Limited service from Broken Hill.
 The cars were withdrawn from service in 1990.
 As of 2024, CB1 was preserved at the National Railway Museum, Port Adelaide; CB2 and CB3 were privately owned.

 In 1961, Commonwealth Engineering built five RDC-1 derivative cars in Australia under licence for the New South Wales railways department.
 Four were self-propelled and one was a trailer car.
-Allocated as the 1100 class, they followed Budd car layouts but were smaller than standard RDC-1 models, being 8.0 ft shorter at 77.0 ft and built to a loading gauge smaller than North American.
+Allocated as the 1100 class, they followed Budd car layouts but were smaller than standard RDC-1 models, being 8.0 ft shorter at 77.0 ft and built to a New South Wales Railways loading gauge smaller than that of North American railroads (and Commonwealth Railways).
 The trailer car was built with a buffet/snack bar in one end.
 The cars worked the South Coast Daylight Express between Sydney and Bomaderry.
-Age and mechanical problems led the cars' conversion to locomotive-hauled coaches; beginning in 1982; the last self-propelled run occurred in 1986.
+Age and mechanical problems led to the cars' conversion to locomotive-hauled coaches, beginning in 1982; the last self-propelled run occurred in 1986.